-The JPSS Program is truly a system, including a series of advanced spacecraft, five satellites, eight highly-sensitive instruments and a versatile ground system that does the following: (1) controls the spacecraft; (2) ingests and processes the data; (3) provides information to users around the globe—like NOAA's National Weather Service and NOAA's National Hurricane Center.
+The JPSS program is truly a system, including a series of advanced spacecraft, five satellites with five highly-sensitive instruments and a versatile ground system that controls the spacecraft, ingests and processes the data, and provides information to users around the globe like NOAA's National Weather Service (NWS), including the National Hurricane Center.

 Data and imagery obtained from satellites in the JPSS constellation will increase timeliness and accuracy of public warnings and forecasts of climate and weather events, thus reducing the potential loss of human life and property.
 As a result, information from JPSS supports every area of NOAA's mission, including supporting a more "Weather-Ready Nation," healthy coasts, resilient coastal communities, and adapting and mitigating climate change.

 Polar-orbiting satellite data is the most important type of observations for accurately predicting weather three to seven days in the future.
 The primary user of JPSS data is NWS.
 Once the polar-orbiting data is retrieved from the JPSS satellites, the data is entered into NWP models that are utilized by NOAA's NWS to better predict medium- and long-term weather, including severe weather phenomena.
 This advanced notice greatly aided our Nation's leaders, decision makers, emergency managers and media to better provide increased warnings to the public-at-large.
 The global environmental data from satellites in the JPSS constellation are fed into Numerical Weather Prediction (NWP) models for forecasts and used for climate monitoring.